 Best travel apps

-With inexpensive and convenient flights to pretty much anywhere in the world, it's never been so easy to travel the world.
-Still, traveling brings with it many unavoidable hassles that can drive you mad.
-To help make the entire experience of traveling less of a hassle we have gathered the best travel apps available on the market right now.
+With cheap and easy flights to pretty much any country you can think of, it's never been so easy to travel the globe.
+Still, traveling brings with it many inevitable headaches that can drive you crazy.
+To help make the whole experience of traveling less of a hassle we have collected the best travel apps available on the market today.

-This list includes a large range of different kinds of apps to span every part of travel, from how to get there, to activities you can enjoy once you arrive, how to speak with the locals and even apps that take the struggle out of paying for stuff.
+This list includes a wide range of different kinds of apps to cover every facet of travel, from how to get there, to activities you can enjoy once you arrive, how to communicate with the locals and even apps that take the hassle out of paying for stuff.
 It couldn’t hurt to get some games downloaded on your device as well.